The Import Users feature is used both to import batches of new users, and to update or delete existing users.

 Here are some examples of possible user entries in this CSV file using the example header.
 Notice that when there is no value for a field, the field is left blank.

 username,realname,alias1,alias2,alias3,alias4,email,status,phone1,platform1,phone2,group1,group2 jason,Jason Smith,firstname.lastname@example.org,email@example.com,jason.smith,smithj,firstname.lastname@example.org,,734-555-1234,Android,734-555-4343x222,Stdusers, sally,Sally Jones,email@example.com,,,,firstname.lastname@example.org,Bypass,734-555-1235,,,StdUsers, jack,Jack Johnson,email@example.com,,,,firstname.lastname@example.org,,734-555-4322,Mobile,440-555-1234,Stdusers,NetAdmins mary,,,,,,,delete,,,,,

 Here is a sample CSV file that you can use as a template for creating your own.

 The CSV file size should not exceed 1 MB.
 If you need to import many users, split the information up into multiple CSV files of 1 MB or less and import each one separately.

-When you import a user with the same username as an existing Duo user, the imported values always overwrite the existing values.
+When you import a user with the same username as an existing Duo user who is not already managed by directory sync, the imported values always overwrite the existing values.